TheDIYGuy999/Rc_Engine_Sound_ESP32/README.md

 - Air brake sound now triggered correctly, as soon as the brake pedal is released
 - I'm really amazed about this update!
 The vecihle almost behaves like a real truck now.

+## New in V 2.4:
+- Bug fixed: direct transition from state "braking backwards" to "driving backwards" now working
+- failsafe function for serial signal added.
+Emergency brake is triggered in case of RC signal loss (serial & PWM mode only, PPM will follow)

 ## On the todo list:
 - solving ticking noise issue in serial communication mode
 - adding more sounds